 1. Nikon ProStaff 5

-This is one of very few highly-rated long range models under $1,000.
-It’s less than half the price of most other long range scopes, but is designed to compete with all the big players.
+This is one of very few highly-rated long range models that’s less than half the price of most other long range scopes, but is designed to compete with all the big players.
 The adjustments include parallax compensation, and have spring-loaded returns for adjusting between shots.
-Online reviewers attest to the fact that it feels and performs like one that would cost more than $1,000.
+Online reviewers attest to the fact that it feels and performs like one of the higher priced models.

 The 4.5-18X range competes with more expensive long range scopes.
 You’ll be able to make precise shots out to 600 yards, with basic compensation for parallax.